microsoft/code-with-engineering-playbook/code-reviews/faq.md

 ## We experience very large PRs, how can we fix this?

 Make sure you size the work items smaller.
-They should be able to be completed on its own.
+They should be able to be completed on their own.
 The team is instructed to commit early, before the full product backlog item / user story is complete, but rather when an individual item is done.
-If the work would result in an incomplete feature, make sure it can be turned off, until the full feature was delivered.
+If the work would result in an incomplete feature, make sure it can be turned off, until the full feature is delivered.
 More information can be found in [Pull Requests - Size Guidance](./pull-requests.md#size-guidance).

 ## We experience slow code reviews, causing delays in delivering features